 Regulator to regulator information sharing

-It is in both the UK and the EU’s interest to ensure that regardless of whether the UK withdraws from the EU with or without a deal, regulators can continue to share data and information post 29 March 2019.
 The Political Declaration published on 22 November 2018 envisages a clear spirit of mutual cooperation, stating that reciprocal equivalence frameworks will be put in place enabling both the EU and the UK to declare a third country’s regulatory and supervisory regimes “equivalent”.
 This is particularly important where there is a cross border investigation occurring which may involve both the UK and other EU countries.

 The Withdrawal Agreement provides that such equivalence assessments should begin as soon as possible after 29 March 2019 but conclude before the end of June 2020.
 Following the transition period, any personal data already collected by private and public bodies in the UK will continue to be subject to EU data protection rules until the European Commission is satisfied that the UK has an adequate level of protection of personal data by reason of its domestic law or the international commitments it has entered into.
 Thus, any ongoing regulatory investigation in the UK which involves data from other EU countries will continue to be subject to EU data protection rules until such a decision is adopted.